vercel/next.js/docs/basic-features/image-optimization.md

 The Next.js Image Component, [`next/image`](/docs/api-reference/next/image.md), is an extension of the HTML `<img>` element, evolved for the modern web.
 It includes a variety of built-in performance optimizations to help you achieve good [Core Web Vitals](https://nextjs.org/learn/seo/web-performance).
 These scores are an important measurement of user experience on your website, and are [factored into Google's search rankings](https://nextjs.org/learn/seo/web-performance/seo-impact).

 Some of the optimizations built into the image component include:
-* Automatic `srcset` generation so you always send users correctly-sized images
+* **Improved Performance:** Always send users correctly-sized images, using modern image formats.
-* Support for sending modern image formats like [WebP](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Image_types) to the browsers that support them
-* Layout shift prevention
+* **Visual Stability:** LPrrevent cumulative Layout Shift Automatically
-* Lazy-loading for offscreen images
-* Blurry placeholders
+* **Faster Page Loads:** Images are only loaded when the enter the viewport, with optional blurry placeholders
-* On-demand image resizing, even for images stored on remote servers
+* **Asset Flexibility:** On-demand image resizing, even for images stored on remote servers

 ## Using the Image Component